Fall I Lessons begin week of October 10, 2017

 All swimmers must have passed level 1 or completed an exit skills assessment test.
 The objective of level 2 is to give swimmers success with fundamental skills.
 Students learn to float without support and recover to a vertical position.
 Swimmers explore simultaneous and alternating arm and leg actions on the front and back which lay the foundations for future strokes.

-(Level 2 lessons are in the medium shallow area of the pool)
+(Level 2 lessons are in the medium shallow area of the pool.
+By the end of the session, swimmers should feel comfortable swimming in the deepest part of the pool.)

 All swimmers must have passed level 2 or completed an exit skills assessment test.
 The objective of Level 3 is to build on the skills in Level 2 by providing additional guided practice.
 We teach the swimmers to coordinate the front and back crawl.
 We introduce elements of the butterfly and the fundamentals of treading water.
 Swimmers learn the rules for head-first entries and begin to learn to enter the water headfirst from the side of the pool.